umaryusuf11/DecoratorGame/README.md

 How can you modify your decorator pattern to:
 * Apply all the damage from each attack in a single go and remove dependency on the order that the gems are called in.
 * Fix it so that instead of seeing multiple printOuts for each gem, instead we see a single printout for each type of damage the charecter takes?

+SUBMISSION - Lightning and fire fix - 2 marks: You should alter your code to fix these issues within a new method called fixedAttack - place an example of your spear and sword now using fixedAttack to attack orc 4 and 5.

 Hints:
 * Clone your project before attempting this fix.